brittonlaroche/Camel-Quarkus-Confluent-Schema-Registry/README.md

 # camel-quarkus kafka with schema-registry example for Confluent Cloud

 This example shows how camel-quarkus-kafka can be used in combination with confluent schema-registry with the Confluent Cloud.
+It also shows you how to verify that the schema is set correctly using the kafka-avro-console-consumer

 ## Previously Undocumented Configuartion Settings
 Setting the API key and secret for the confluent cloud is not something I could find and example of anywhere.
 You need to include the schema registry url, and the apikey and secret of your confluent cloud environment.
 But how?
 What properties do you set?